Health Care Statistics

-- The total annual premium for a typical family health insurance plan offered by employers was $12,680 in 2008.
-(Source: Kaiser/HRET Survey of Employer-Sponsored Health Benefits, 2008)
+- The average annual premiums for single and family health insurance under employer-sponsored coverage was $5,615 and $15,745, respectively, in 2012.
+(Source: Kaiser/HRET Survey of Employer-Sponsored Health Benefits, 2012)

 - Healthcare expenditures in the United States exceed $2 trillion a year.
 (SOURCE: Centers for Medicare & Medicaid Services, Office of the Actuary, National Health Statistics Group;) In comparison, the federal budget is $3 trillion a year.

 The underinsured are those who have health insurance but still struggle to pay their healthcare bills.
 Many of them are faced with rising health care premiums, deductibles, and copayments, as well as limits on coverage for various services or other limits and excluded services that can increase out-of-pocket expenses.

 The following statistics are from the Commonwealth Fund Biennial Health Insurance Survey of 2012: